Grounds For Harassment Lawsuit

 • Consensual behavior

-People are often seeming to confuse in differentiating what is considered harassment in the workplace.
+People often seem confused in differentiating what is considered harassment in the workplace.
 The Federal Act distinguishes between two kinds of workplace harassment;

 1. Quid Pro Quo

 It applies to incidents where an employee is forced to give sexual favors to earn a promotion or keep their job.
-An example of this is that a supervisor may offer an employee promotion only if she meets his or her sexual demands or threatening termination if she refuses to do so.
-These kinds of harassment usually occur between someone who is in a position of power and a subordinate.
+An example is that a supervisor may offer an employee promotion only if she meets his or her sexual demands or threaten termination if she refuses to do so.
+These kinds of harassment usually occur between someone in a position of power and a subordinate.

 2. Hostile work environment